kamomehettapi/terraform-clip-retrieval/README.md

 ### img2dataset

 - `images_name`: Folder that img2dataset files will be saved to in S3 (`s3://my-bucket/images/<images_name>/`)
-  + **Note:** If you want to change the img2dataset parameter, you MUST change `images_name` also. img2dataset notebook checks for existence of dataset folders before running and skip processing if so
+  + **Note:** If you want to change the img2dataset parameter, you MUST change `images_name` also. img2dataset notebook checks for existence of images folders before running and skip processing if so
 - `img2dataset_processes_count`: Processes for img2dataset (default 16)
 - `img2dataset_thread_count`: Threads for img2dataset (default 32)
 - `image_size`: Pixel size for img2dataset to resize images (usually, 224 or 336)